mykytaponomarenko/LearningPython/notes.md

 details.
 The names without the underscores are the callable methods on particular object.

 4. Empty Dir() gives methods' names.
 Use help() to ask what they do.
 For example help(dir) or help(spam.replace)

+5. Nesting allows to build up complex information structures directly and easily.
+Use it!

+6. After Python 3.0 types are classes and vice versa